pehapkari/pehapkari.cz/statie/source/_posts/2019/2019-04-20-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md

  }
 ```

-When we first talked about the migration in 2017, we would make all these changes manually.
-Fortunately, it's 2019 now and we have used the Rector.
+Now do this 151 times... and make rebase-proof.
+When we first talked about the migration in 2017, we would make all these changes manually. **Too lazy to work.**

-For a few days, we were preparing the `nette-to-symfony` set and then run it on the entire code base:
+And in 2019?
+For a few days, we were preparing the `nette-to-symfony` Rector set and then run it on the entire code base:

 ```bash
 composer require rector/rector -dev